VoronDesign/VoronUsers/printer_mods/richardjm/led-mounts/README.md

 Put the other corner up and run the cable through, putting the bolt in after making sure not to crush it.

-Attach to the next strip and put the strip in the corner mount /before/ fitting the second bolt.
+Attach to the next strip and put the strip in the corner mount _before_ fitting the second bolt.
 This allows the cable more space to fold into the mount.
 Fit the bolt while holding the extrusion up and continue around the printer fitting as many corners or ends as you need.